The program consists of two Teaching Units (a-b), each of twenty hours.

 Prerequisites for admission

-Frontal lessons, presentations by students, case studies, group discussions, also with the participation of testimonials from the political and institutional world.
-Teaching integration materials are available on the teacher's personal blog.
+Frontal lessons (in presence, if - given the Covid-19 Emergency - the regulatory provisions will allow it, otherwise on remote by the Microsoft Teams platform), presentations by students, case studies, group discussions, also with the participation of testimonials from the political and institutional world.
+Teaching integration materials will be available on the teacher's personal blog and on ARIEL platform.

 Expected learning outcomes: